-Step 2: In the search box (which can be quickly accessed by pressing Windows + C), type Settings and then press Enter key.
+Step 2: In the search box, type Settings and then press Enter key.

 Quickly open personalization section of Settings

-Step 1: Right-click on desktop to open the desktop context menu.
+Step 1: Right-click on the desktop to open the desktop context menu.

-Step 2: Click or tap Personalize option to open personalization section of Settings.
+Step 2: Click or tap Personalize option to open the personalization section of Settings.

 Step 1: Click on the Action Center icon in the taskbar and then click All Settings tile to open Settings.

-Pin Settings app to taskbar for quick access
+Pin Settings app to the taskbar for quick access

 Step 1: Launch the Start menu or screen by either clicking the Start (Windows icon) button on the taskbar or pressing the Windows logo key on the keyboard.